Associate Degree in Landscaping Design

 Although graduates can seek immediate employment, they might also continue their formal education in order to qualify for additional jobs, like that of the landscape architect.
 A graduate might consider earning a Bachelor of Landscape Architecture or Bachelor of Science in Landscape Architecture degree.
 In these programs, students gain real-world experience as they work closely with city planners and engineers to create landscape projects.
 Issues such as sustainability, ecological conservation and social concerns are likely to be topics of study.
 For further training, one might enter a Master of Landscape Architecture program, which typically offers areas of concentration including urban design, environmental science, art and architecture.

-The BLS reported that as of 2010, all states require licensure for architect landscapers.
+The BLS reported that as of 2016, all but three states and Washington D.C. require licensure for architect landscapers.
 Applicants can obtain licensure by completing the Landscape Architecture Registration Examination (L.A.R.E.).
 After successfully passing the exam, which is sponsored by the Council of Landscape Architecture Registration Boards (CLARB), students must periodically complete a specific number of hours of continuing education requirements to maintain licensure status (www.clarb.org).

 Students who pursue an AAS in landscape design will study subjects such as landscape architecture and botany.
 These students will be able to work as a landscape design technician or pursue further education and certification as a landscape architect.